timss/vimconf/README.md

 It doesn't matter if it's outdated, it'll update itself.

 ### Installation
-To install simply download and copy all the files to your home-folder, open an empty file with Vim and run this to install.
+To install simply download and copy all the files to your home-folder,
+alternatively symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.

+    ln -s /dir/vimconf/.vimrc ~/.vimrc

+Then open an empty file with Vim and run this to install the plugins.
 It's the same command for updating.

     :BundleInstall